Mobile Suit Gundam: Films

+An animated film titled Mobile Suit Gundam: Cucuruz Doan's Island (機動戦士ガンダム ククルス·ドアンの島, Kidō Senshi Gandamu Kukurusu Doan no Shima) was released on June 3, 2022, a remake of the "Cucuruz Doan's Island" episode which had previously never been released in English per Tomino's wishes.
+Although the film follows the same order of events as director Yoshikazu Yasuhiko's Mobile Suit Gundam: The Origin manga retelling of the show, he insisted on it being a remake of the episode and not titling it after The Origin.

 Manga

 There have been three manga series based on Mobile Suit Gundam.
-One was written by Yū Okazaki between 1979 and 1980 and compiled into two volumes.
+One was written by Yū Okazaki between May 1979 and February 1982 and compiled into two volumes.
 Another is Mobile Suit Gundam 0079 by Kazuhisa Kondo.
 It was published in Dengeki Comics from 1993 to 2005 in a total of twelve tankōbon volumes.
 Viz Media published its first nine volumes in English between 2000 and 2003.
 The third manga is Mobile Suit Gundam: The Origin by anime character designer Yoshikazu Yasuhiko.
-It was published from June 2001 to June 2011 in Kadokawa Shoten's Gundam Ace magazine and collected in a total of 23 tankōbon volumes.
+It was published from June 2001 to June 2011 in Kadokawa Shoten's Gundam Ace magazine and collected in a total of 24 tankōbon volumes.
 The series was first released in English by Viz Media but was dropped before it was completed; it was then released by Vertical from March 2013 to December 2015.

 Besides adaptations, there is a popular parody yonkoma manga titled Mobile Suit Gundam-san, which was written and drawn by Hideki Ohwada and serialized in Kadokawa Shoten's Gundam Ace magazine since 2001.
 This manga was adapted into an anime in 2014.
 Ohwada also created a spinoff manga, Gundam Sousei (ガンダム創世), which follows Yoshiyuki Tomino and the Sunrise staff as they work to make the television series and the compilation films.
 This series was serialized in Kadokawa Shoten's Gundam Ace magazine from 2009 to 2011 and compiled in the Gundam-san tankōbon starting in Volume 5.
-The manga was also collected in two tankōbon volumes released on January 24, 2014.
+Kadokawa released two tankōbon volumes collecting Gundam Sousei chapters as The Men Who Created Gundam (「ガンダム」を創った男たち, "Gundam" wo Tsukutta Otoko-tachi).
+Denpa published The Men Who Created Gundam in English in June 2022 as an omnibus volume.

+A one-shot manga written and illustrated by Junji Oono, Mobile Suit Gundam: Cucuruz Doan’s Island: Doan and Rolland, was published on June 24, 2022 in the appendix to the August issue of Gundam Ace.
+It serves as a prequel to the "Cucuruz Doan's Island" episode of the series.

-A continuation of the Mobile Suit Gundam 0079 manga, titled Mobile Suit Gundam 0079 Episode II Luna, began serialization in Kadokawa Shoten's Gundam Ace magazine on November 26, 2022.
+A continuation of the Mobile Suit Gundam 0079 manga, titled Mobile Suit Gundam 0079 Episode Luna II, was serialized in Gundam Ace from November 26, 2022, to January 26, 2024 and collected into one volume.